Modelling intransitivity in pairwise comparisons with application to baseball data: Inference

 \subsection{Prior Specification}

-Now formulating the prior, we make the assumption that $\pmb{Z} \independent \pmb{\theta} |K$ that is, the intransitivity level allocations and intransitivity levels are independent from one another given the number of intransitivity levels $K$.
-Likewise, it is assumed that $\pmb{Y} \independent \pmb{\phi} |A$, that is, the skill level allocations and skill levels are independent from one another given the number of skill levels $A$.
-Furthermore, we assume that the clustering of the objects' skills and the clustering of the pairs' intransitivities are independent systems, that is, $A \independent K$, $\pmb{\phi} \independent \pmb{\theta}$, and $\pmb{Y} \independent \pmb{Z}$.
+Formulating the prior, we make the assumption that ${Z} \independent {\theta} |K$ that is, the intransitivity level allocations and intransitivity levels are independent from one another given the number of intransitivity levels $K$.
+Likewise, it is assumed that ${Y} \independent {\phi} |A$.
+Furthermore, we assume that the clustering of the objects' skills and the clustering of the pairs' intransitivities are independent systems, that is, $A \independent K$, ${\phi} \independent {\theta}$, and ${Y} \independent {Z}$.
 This means that the prior specification for the two features we are clustering, skills and intransitivities, can be approached separately.